ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-donizk/thesis.md

 ## Summary of Results

-The summary of results will be separated into two main sections, Descriptive Analysis and Statistical Analysis, where the results generated by the dashboard will be interpreted and discussed at length.
-These results will provide insight into how EduAttain addresses the gaps in research in the realm of educational disparities based on gender, race, and ethnicity.
+The summary of results are separated into two main sections, Descriptive Analysis and Statistical Analysis, where the results generated by the dashboard are interpreted and discussed at length.
+These results provide insight into how EduAttain addresses the gaps in research in the realm of educational disparities based on gender, race, and ethnicity.

 ### **Descriptive Analysis**